Cleveland State University: Student media

-The university is also the license holder to WCSB (89.3 FM), which has a transmitter located on the roof of the Rhodes Tower.
-Originally featuring a campus radio format with a mixture of students and volunteers on their staff, WCSB has been operated by Ideastream Public Media, the region's public media broadcaster, since October 3, 2025.
+In 2025, the University transferred its license of WCSB (89.3 FM) to Ideastream Public Media.
+Originally featuring a campus radio format with a mixture of students, alumni and volunteers on their staff, WCSB has been operated by Ideastream Public Media, the region's public media broadcaster, beginning on October 3, 2025.

 Information technology

 CSU is a member of the OneCommunity (formerly OneCleveland) computer network, an initiative of Case Western Reserve University that connects nonprofit institutions throughout Northeast Ohio, allowing large scale collaborations over a high-speed fiber optic network.

 Greek organizations

 Cleveland State University is home to 4 NIC fraternities, Delta Sigma Phi, Sigma Phi Epsilon, Sigma Tau Gamma, and Tau Kappa Epsilon.
 There are 3 NPC sororities, Delta Zeta, Phi Mu, and Theta Phi Alpha and all 9 NPHC organizations have a chapter affiliated with the campus.

 Athletics

 A Cleveland State Vikings men's basketball game at the Wolstein Center.

 When the school was still known as Fenn College, the sports teams' nickname was the Foxes.
 When the university was renamed Cleveland State, the nickname changed as well, and CSU's sports teams became the "Vikings".
 That nickname stands to this day.
-The school colors are university green and fresh green.
+The school colors are university green, fresh green and white.
 For many years the school mascot was the comic strip character Hägar the Horrible along with his wife Helga, and the couple appeared at sporting events as well as on University literature.
 A new mascot, "Vike" was introduced in 1997 and Hagar was phased out by 1998.
 Another new mascot named "Magnus" was introduced in August 2007.

-Cleveland State fields varsity teams in 17 sports, with most teams competing in the Horizon League.
+Cleveland State fields varsity teams in 15 sports, with most teams competing in the Horizon League.
 The men's basketball team was noteworthy in 1986 when seeded 14th in the East Region of the NCAA tournament, it upset heavily favored 3-seed Indiana and Saint Joseph's before a one-point loss to a Navy team led by future Hall of Famer David Robinson, an unprecedented achievement for such a low seed.
 The Vikes made yet another NCAA tournament appearance in 2009, upsetting the highly favored 4 seed Wake Forest before falling to Arizona in the second round.
 The school fields two teams that compete outside the Horizon League; wrestling competes in the Mid-American Conference and men's lacrosse in the ASUN Conference.